 Need Help With How to Use Yoast SEO Plugin to Optimize a New Website?

 As we mentioned, there are several steps you’ll need to take to optimize your site for Yoast.
 After logging into WordPress, you’ll find the Yoast SEO plugin in the left navigation, under Products.
 You’ll click “edit” to expand the editor so that you can make your content changes to optimize according to Yoast.
 If you need help with your Yoast SEO optimization, Galileo Tech Media can help.
-We work with large and small companies to optimize for Yoast and to create comprehensive SEO marketing strategies.
+We work with in-house agencies and brands large and small to optimize for Yoast and to create comprehensive SEO marketing strategies.